norbertkiszka/lib-bash/README.md

 This is a bash library primarily intented for a project Orange Rigol at https://github.com/norbertkiszka/rigol-orangerigol-build

-But... should be usable for many other projects using bash scripts.
+But... should be usable for many other projects with bash scripts.

-It can be used directly straight from the terminal.
+Also it can be used directly straight from the terminal.

 ## Features in short